 Mycoplasma are bacteria, which are transmitted during sex.
 If your test result comes back positive, you need to get treated.
 Please note, that we are not able to treat Mycoplasma.
 You need to visit a GUM clinic to get treated for this condition.

 Many STIs cannot be detected when testing straight after unprotected sex.
 Infections have different periods with no symptoms, during which they often can’t be diagnosed.

 For HIV, if you think you may have contracted it in the last 72 hours, visit your local GUM clinic immediately.
-Otherwise, you need to wait 4 weeks to test for it after you think you contracted it because it won’t show up in a test before this.
+Otherwise, you can still test for it straight away using the home test kit, but if it comes back negative you will need to repeat the test later.

 Up to 95% of HIV infections will show up at 4 weeks after you actually get infected, but it can take as long as 6 months before the test shows positive.